mmlakin/recipefind/README.md

 WIP - Currently, only the csvtodb.py is working to create the sqlite db

-This app will provide a simple IU for finding a recipe based on different filters like ingredients, categories, etc.
+This app will provide a simple UI for finding a recipe based on different filters like ingredients, categories, etc.

+It will also serve as my initial foray into working with databases and web frameworks, so here's to learning!

 ## Usage